 But this route is just the beginning for Qantas.
-The Australian carrier, which has managed to unite the UK from Australia, is working on new long-haul routes.
-By "Qantas Sunrise", you want to be able to fly directly to any city on Earth, starting from anywhere, making the world seem smaller.
+The Australian carrier, which has managed to unite the UK with Australia, is working on new long-haul routes.
+With "Qantas Sunrise", you want to be able to fly directly to any city on Earth, starting from anywhere, making the world seem smaller and smaller.

 What is Qantas Sunrise?
 The project was inspired by the Double Sunrise flights that Qantas operated during World War II, with passengers saying they were witnessing a double sunrise.
 Alan Joyce, Qantas CEO, described his ambition as "the antidote to the tyranny of distance".

 Qantas challenged Airbus and Boeing, the world's largest commercial aircraft manufacturers, to develop an aircraft capable of flying anywhere in the world, starting anywhere.

 Qantas wants its aircraft to reach Paris or London starting from Sydney and Melbourne, not just Western Australia through Perth.
 And this plan has to be put in place by 2022.
 Other destinations mentioned by Qantas are: Cape Town, New York and Rio de Janeiro.
 According to Alan Joyce, this would be the last frontier in global aviation.

 Alan Joyce also said that this challenge is not just about flying.
 Currently, there are airplanes that cover long and long distances.
 But the big challenge is to be able to fly with a plane wherever you want, starting from anywhere, and it will be loaded to the maximum capacity (passengers, luggage and cargo).